erizov/Professor/semester_02/lecture_06_solid_principles/single_responsibility/school.en.md

-# Single Responsibility
+# Single Responsibility Principle

 ## Simple Explanation

-Single Responsibility Principle is an algorithm used to solve specific problems in computer science.
+Single Responsibility Principle is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying single responsibility to solve specific tasks in single;
-- using single responsibility in production systems for responsibility;
-- integrating single responsibility into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of single responsibility:
+Consider a specific example of how single responsibility principle works:

-1. Data preparation: input data for single responsibility (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of single responsibility to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the single responsibility algorithm do?
+1. What does the single responsibility principle algorithm do?
-2. In what situations is single responsibility used?
+2. In what situations is single responsibility principle used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does single responsibility handle edge cases?
+1. How does single responsibility principle handle edge cases?
-2. What are the advantages and disadvantages of single responsibility?
+2. What are the advantages and disadvantages of single responsibility principle?
-3. Can the performance of single responsibility be improved?
+3. Can the performance of single responsibility principle be improved?

 ### Advanced

-1. What is the time complexity of single responsibility?
+1. What is the time complexity of single responsibility principle?
-2. How does single responsibility work with large volumes of data?
+2. How does single responsibility principle work with large volumes of data?
-3. How can single responsibility be optimized?
+3. How can single responsibility principle be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the single responsibility algorithm.
+Perform a simple operation with the single responsibility principle algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the single responsibility algorithm to a more complex dataset.
+Apply the single responsibility principle algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the single responsibility algorithm in a programming language.
+Write an implementation of the single responsibility principle algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.